-This architecture is derived from Spanish, Italian, Greek and North African precedents, and their extraordinary progeny in North and South America from the Colonial period, up to 1950.
+This architecture is derived from Spanish, Italian, Greek, and North African precedents, and their extraordinary progeny in North and South America from the Colonial period, up to 1950.
 The Mediterranean style is a mature and complex architectural language.
-Its heritage is so extensive, that when applied, it evokes a heightened sense of urbanity, and an intimate relationship with nature.
+Its heritage is so extensive, that when applied, it evokes a heightened sense of urbanity, as well as an intimate relationship with nature.
 Roofs are clad in terra cotta or concrete tile.

 - a.
-Exterior walls reach the ground with an expression of weight, with or without a base. - b.
-An explicit element of base is described either as a painted band of traditional colors or an applied band of stone or cast concrete. - c.
-Elements setback within the wall may have their own material connection to the ground, such as tile, plaster or concrete.
+Exterior walls engage the ground with an expression of weight, with or without a base. - b.
+The base consists of a painted band of traditional colors or an applied band of stone or cast concrete. - c.
+Facade elements setback within the wall may have their own material connection to the ground, such as tile, plaster or concrete.